TheSoftwareFactory/DLearnHelsinki-backend/doc/backend_api/content/official_doc_API.md

 ```

-### List individual students (TODO)
+### List the information of individual student (TESTING)

-This is how you can get a specific student by their id.
+This is how you can get a specific student information by their id.

 ```endpoint
 GET teachers/{teacher_id}/classes/{class_id}/students/{student_id}